 “Their mission: to mate with a virgin [at midnight on Christmas Eve, no less] and conquer the world as a pint-sized master race.”
 Now, if that tagline isn’t enough to have you hitting the pause button and running the other way, then you deserve the nausea and pounding headache you’ll have after this one.
 As if the horrendous acting and appallingly bad dialogue weren’t enough to earn this movie a top spot on the shit heap, there’s also the unnecessary conspiracy theory thing happening with the Nazis.
 I mean, what the hell is that?!
 LOL.
 There are already so many plot holes in this movie that I think it only fair to describe it as a Swiss cheesy horror film, but hey, at the risk of being called Captain Obvious, let’s talk about the fact that there’s only one damn elf running amuck throughout the entire movie–even though the name of the movie is Elves, necessitating multiples of said creature.
 Just sayin’.
 (Sidenote: this movie’s 1 redeeming quality is Dan Haggerty.
-I do love me some Grizzly Adams–am I right?)
+Grizzly Adams–emahright?!)

 Feeders 2: Slay Bells (1998)

-So, right about now you’ve got to be asking, “What the fuck did I just watch.”
+So, right about now you’ve got to be asking, “What the fuck did I just watch?!”
 I know.
 I wouldn’t have believed it if I hadn’t seen it for myself either.
-I chose to show you an actual scene from the movie instead of a movie trailer because I wanted you to get a feel for just how really, really bad this movie is, and also, I don’t think an actual movie trailer exists.
+I chose to show you an actual scene from the movie instead of a movie trailer because I wanted you to get a feel for just how really, really, really bad this movie is, and also, I don’t think an actual movie trailer exists.
 Okay, I’m going to say this fast:

 - The dialogue is as painful to hear as the actors are to watch.
 Who am I kidding–there are no actors–to qualify as such, one would have to actually do some acting . . . ’nuff said.